t-monaghan/altar/README.md

 var HelloWorld = application.NewApplication("Hello World", helloWorldFetcher)
 ```

-Then instantiate the broker with a list including this application, before starting it:
+Then define the main function, starting the broker with a list containing the above application:

 ```go filename="main.go"
 package main